mirrormirage0/pangaens/README.md

 # I think my node is messed up, how do I restart?
 https://docs.harmony.one/pangaea/troubleshooting/how-to-restart-your-node/regular-setup-or-one-click-setup

-# Where is the official documentation for Harmony Pangaea ?
+# Official documentation for Harmony Pangaea ?
 https://docs.harmony.one/pangaea/

 # How do I know if the Pangaea Blockchain has been reset?